-- It’s a pure object-oriented language which allows the user to build easy-to-maintain modular based applications with reusable codes.
+- It’s a pure object-oriented language that allows the user to build easy-to-maintain modular-based applications with reusable codes.

-- It has an automated item removal feature that collects, disposes and deletes all the garbage in the system to manage and unmanaged resources in C#.
+- It has an automated item removal feature that collects, disposes, and deletes all the garbage in the system to manage unmanaged resources in C#.

 - It has a library that contains a rich collection of highly functional tools which makes implementation convenient.

 - It has a secure recovery system that blocks memory leaks.